pitkant/fennica/inst/examples/manuscript-krakow.md

 Results
 -------

+MT: We are in a session called "MAPS and SPACE", so I think we need to have some of the results presented on a map.
+Now, the question is what is possible to do within this time?
+But perhaps the publishing houses should be included in this?

 Why Fennica has huge drop in 1700s?
 Do some publisher disappear (TODO)?
 Let us look at top publication places during the period 1650-1750 in Fennica:

 <img src="figure_201606_Krakow/drop1700-1.png" width="280px" /><img src="figure_201606_Krakow/drop1700-2.png" width="280px" /><img src="figure_201606_Krakow/drop1700-3.png" width="280px" /><img src="figure_201606_Krakow/drop1700-4.png" width="280px" /><img src="figure_201606_Krakow/drop1700-5.png" width="280px" /><img src="figure_201606_Krakow/drop1700-6.png" width="280px" />